Paneon/money-sprouts/README.md

 ## Upcoming Features

 - **Multi-Language Support**: Soon, Money-Sprouts will be available in both English and German.
+- **Earn Extra Money**: Soon the kids will be able to earn extra money by choosing from voluntary chores.

 ## Start the app for local development